-Life Scope PT transport monitor is transformation from bulky input units of Life Scope TR (BSM-6000 series) bedside monitor
+Life Scope PT transport monitors are derived from the bulky input units of Life Scope TR (BSM-6000 series) bedside monitor |

-It is a 5.5-inch transport monitor transformed from three types of multi-parameter Input Units designed initially for configured Life Scope TR (BSM-6000 series) bedside monitors, and Life Scope PT transport monitors and Input Units are extended to subsequent Life Scope J (BSM-9101) bedside monitor, Life Scope G9 (CSM-1901) bedside monitor, Life Scope G5 (CSM-1500 series) bedside monitors, and Life Scope G7 (CSM-1700 series) bedside monitors.
-The transport monitors were realized by the addition of touch-screen, storage memory and rechargeable battery to the multi-parameter input units, doing
+These 5.5-inch transport monitors are adapted from the three types of multi-parameter Input Units designed initially for configured Life Scope TR (BSM-6000 series) bedside monitors, and both transport monitors and Input Units are later extended to subsequent Life Scope J (BSM-9101) bedside monitor, Life Scope G9 (CSM-1901) bedside monitor, Life Scope G5 (CSM-1500 series) bedside monitors, and Life Scope G7 (CSM-1700 series) bedside monitors.

 away the need to attach it to a portable monitor during patient transfer; this means Life Scope PT transport monitor first act as an Input Unit to a Host Monitor, and upon detachment as input unit, becomes a transport monitor.
-The design is an adaptation to imitate the Philips
+The design is an attempt to imitate the Philips

 ![]() |

-Configured Input Units made into a Transport Monitors imitating Philips IntelliVue MMS X2 |
+Configured Input Units made into Transport Monitors imitating Philips IntelliVue MMS X2 |

 Before the Life Scope PT transport monitor, Nihon Kohden offered three types of Input Units used by Life Scope TR (BSM-6000) bedside monitors for export.
 The AY-663P Input Unit uses NIHON KOHDEN SpO2 algorithm while AY-653P Input Unit offers Nellcor OxiMax SpO2 algorithm, and the AY-633P Input Unit offers Masimo SET SpO2 algorithm.
-This means only input units using Nellcor and Masimo algorithms are available in the US market.
+Only input units using Nellcor and Masimo algorithms are available in the US market.

 ![]() |